danielbodunov/DungeonSim/docs/TODO/t024-Rotation-Safe-Tile-Textures.md

   metadata is more authoring overhead than the current tile set needs.
 The prototype therefore derives surface role and projection from transformed world normals/positions.
-- Added a URP Lit Shader Graph with four-role pixel-atlas projection, half-texel cell insets, standard realtime-light support, and independent red-channel vertex AO.
-The former dungeon-light sampling is intentionally not part of the environment material.
+- Added a URP Shader Graph with four-role pixel-atlas projection and half-texel cell insets.
+The active target is now Unlit: authored atlas color is the full-light appearance, while red-channel vertex AO and stylized lighting are strictly multiplicative.
 - Prototyped the contract on the existing `Narrow_Corner_L` source prefab, whose four profile assets already reference the same prefab for R0-R3.
 - Documented the atlas layout and Blender/FBX/Unity authoring contract in the